Graflinger/Azure-ML-Engineer-Udacity-2/README.md

 ![Registered Datasets](https://github.com/Graflinger/Azure-ML-Engineer-Udacity-2/blob/d2b21350ca3d342efddf8bf79b42dcbb2bd6ccf0/Screenshots/swaggerContents.PNG)

 ## Consume Model Endpoint
-The endpoint got consumed using the endpoint.py script, which is located in the starter_files folder
+The endpoint got consumed using the endpoint.py script, which is located in the starter_files folder.
+This consumption results in a return message, which can be seen in the next screenshot.

 Output running against the API using the endpoint.py
 ![Registered Datasets](https://github.com/Graflinger/Azure-ML-Engineer-Udacity-2/blob/d2b21350ca3d342efddf8bf79b42dcbb2bd6ccf0/Screenshots/endpointResult.PNG)

 ## Create, Publish and Consume a Pipeline
-Using the python SDK to create a ML Pipeline
+Using the python SDK to create a ML Pipeline.
+First the pipelines gets created "Created Pipeline" and is completed shown at "Completed Pipelines".
+Afterwards it got published and is therefore shown as active in "Active published pipeline".
+The created Endpoint can be seen at "Pipeline Endpoint" and further pipeline and run details are includes at the "Pipeline Detail" and "Run Details" screenshots

 Created Pipeline
 ![Registered Datasets](https://github.com/Graflinger/Azure-ML-Engineer-Udacity-2/blob/d2b21350ca3d342efddf8bf79b42dcbb2bd6ccf0/Screenshots/pipelineCreated.PNG)